Making off without payment

-Prior to the creation of the offence, running off might be a tort but it was not a crime; the supplier would have to bring a civil law suit against the recipient.
+Prior to the creation of the offence, running off might be a tort but it was not a crime; the supplier would have to bring a civil lawsuit against the recipient.
 The use of criminal law is intended to avoid this expense.
 To be a theft, the goods must belong to another when the appropriation occurs.
-A Sale of Goods Act determines when the ownership of goods passes.
+A Sale of Goods Act (in the United Kingdom, the Consumer Rights Act 2015) determines when the ownership of goods passes.
 If the goods are being ascertained as part of the contract, title will pass when the goods are identified or measured.
 In a garage, it will occur when the fuel is measured as it passes through the pump into the car's tank.
 Similarly, if ownership passed before an intention to avoid payment was formed, no crime was committed.
 This became too common an event and so the law had to be clarified to enable convictions to be obtained despite civil law niceties.

 England and Wales

 In England and Wales, this offence is created by section 3 of the Theft Act 1978, which provides:

-(1) Subject to subsection (3) below, a person who, knowing that payment on the spot for any goods supplied or service done is required or expected from him, dishonestly makes off without having paid as required or expected and with intent to avoid payment of the amount due shall be guilty of an offence.

-(2) For purposes of this section 'payment on the spot' includes payment at the time of collecting goods on which work has been done, or in respect of which service has been provided.

-(3) Subsection (1) above shall not apply where the supply of the goods or the doing of the service is contrary to law, or where the service done is such that payment is not legally enforceable.

 In R v Allen, the House of Lords said that, in order for the offence to be committed, there must be "an intention to permanently deprive" by making off, and that a mere "intention to defer" payment is not sufficient.
-In theory, a person could eat a meal at a restaurant, not pay, but leave his name and address in order for the restaurant to start civil recovery procedures against him - as long as the details were correct, and he did intend to pay at some point in the future (by way of civil recovery) then no offence under Section 3 would be committed.
+In theory, a person could eat a meal at a restaurant, not pay, but leave his name and address in order for the restaurant to start civil recovery procedures against him; as long as the details were correct, and he did intend to pay at some point in the future (by way of civil recovery), then no offence under Section 3 would be committed.